andrewadiletta/SimpleAndroidProject/README.md

 For me, I installed the latest packages with this command (**these SDK versions will work with this version on github!**)

     sdkmanager "platform-tools" "platforms;android-29" "system-images;android-29;default;x86_64" "build-tools;29.0.2"

+ Now, add platform-tools to your PATH in the .bashrc (it was just installed next to the tools directory)

+    export PATH="~/path/to/download/platform-tools:$PATH"

 Now, we can make an emulator with the following command: